 Explore the many paths of learning at Woodlands Trail!
-Woodlands Conservancy offers a variety of field trips designed for K-12 students as well as a year long “Seeds to Saplings” service learning program that involves 4th grade students in hands on forest restoration as they learn how their community and their environment are interconnected.
+Woodlands Conservancy offers a variety of field trips designed for K-12 students.
 All environmental programs incorporate grade level benchmarks, are appropriate for scouting badge requirements and can be customized to individual groups.
 Home school groups, 4H, all scout groups and other organizations are all welcome.

 Guided field trip activities are available for scouts and other groups upon request.
 We also offer volunteer and service project opportunities.
 Contact us for information on times, rates and opportunities.

 Students will learn about the environmental, military, and cultural history of Woodlands Trail.
 Guides will point out hurricane damage and discuss the importance of this area as a buffer during natural phenomena.
 Guides will also discuss the flora and fauna of the trail and continuing habitat restoration efforts.
 The trip can focus on aspects such as ecosystem interactions, species identification, benefits of the forest etc. to align with the students’ curriculum.

 Students will learn about the bird species that utilize the Woodlands forest throughout the year and those that visit during spring and/or fall migration.
 Discussion will include characteristics of the habitat that birds depend on for survival.
 A bird banding demonstration will include the opportunity for students to see birds up close and learn about the research being conducted at the Woodlands Conservancy Bird Observatory.
 Best for smaller groups.